younessgt/first-try/PROFILE.md

-Welcome to my GitHub profile!
+Welcome to my GitHub profile! :simple_smile:

-Hello my name is Youness Merzak
+Hello my name is Youness Merzak :computer:

-I have a master degree on fluid mecanics and im interested to learn about software engenier.
+I have a master degree on fluid mecanics :mortar_board:  and im interested to learn about software engenier.